Features

 Bedroom

 A bedroom is the most important room when it comes to helping your guests feel relaxed.
-You want to create a comfortable atmosphere that is ideal for a good night’s sleep in this room.
+You want to create a comfortable atmosphere that is ideal for a good night’s sleep in this room and some comfortable seating would be nice too!
 In the bedroom, you should make sure that you have:

 • High-thread count sheets and quality bed linens